ComputationalRadiationPhysics/picongpu/docs/source/python_package/foundations/configuring_environment.rst

-The above code shows all parameters that have been set on the ``rc_params`` variable (typically by the preset) and then adjusts the `tbg_partition` to have a different value.
+The above code shows all parameters that have been set on the ``rc_params`` variable (typically by the preset) and then adjusts the `tbg_partition` parameter to have a different value.
 The same could have been achieved in the ``.picongpurc.toml`` file directly because the preset is always applied first and all other configuration modifies a given preset::